timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 During the `for` loop, each thread accesses a point in the view applying the stride.
 It passes the point down to `FindMaxIndex` function which computes its index and distance and updates thread's `maxIndex` and `maxDistance`.

 Once we calculated indexes and distances on the thread level, we run the `Reduce` function from the algorithms library.
-It's a block-wise operation that calls the execution barrier, takes a provided value from all the threads within the block, and applies a reduction function to them.
+It's a block-wise operation that calls the execution barrier, takes provided values from all the threads within the block, and applies a reduction function to them.
 Once it's done, it continues thread execution.
 Here we use it to find the maximum distance, that's why we provide `MaxFloat` as a reduction function.

 To find the index, though, we need to do a small trick.
 Within each thread, we reset `maxIndex` to `-1` if thread's `maxDistance` is not the maximum one on the block level.
 Then, to find the index we call `Reduce`, this time using `MaxInt32` as a reduction function.
 As a result, we get either the initial `-1`, meaning we have no points left for this particular line or the index of the maximum distance.